Reduce your energy bills

 Managing your bills

 You can ask your energy retailer to set up regular payments towards your bill, so it’s easier to budget, especially if you're on a fixed income.
 Or you can ask for a more frequent billing cycle and pay monthly instead of every three months.
-While this won’t reduce your bill it can make it easier to manage your energy budget and avoid surprises when your bill arrives.
+Be sure to check with your energy retailer that there's no increase in the rate you'll be paying for energy with either of these options.
+Regular payments can make it easier to manage your energy budget and avoid surprises when your bill arrives.
 Many retailers offer discounts for on-time payments so make sure you check if this option is available.

 If you have a dispute regarding a bill there are a number of services available to assist you.
 These include Energy and Water Ombudsman services (see Resources and assistance section) each state and territory.
 The first step, however, is always to try to resolve the issue with your retail energy provider.
 This fact sheet helps to explain your rights as an energy customer in more detail.